 When we hear that a business owner is solely interested in private RFPs and avoids government pursuits, we wonder about the length of their workdays.
 It takes sophisticated planning and an understanding of how pre-qualification works, a deep familiarity with purchasing teams not bound by transparency (in many cases), and more.

-But we’re here to talk strategy.
+But we’re here to talk about strategy.
 If you can’t search for private RFPs, what can you do?
 Where do you even start?

-I would start with 1-2 sectors that operate on the cusp of the public/private divide first.
+We would start with 1-2 sectors that operate on the cusp of the public/private divide first.
 Hospitals, healthcare systems, networks, etc. and private (or semi-private) Institutions of Higher Education (IHEs).
 Both may receive federal aid; certainly, both are regulated and have secondary or tertiary markets as offshoots.
 Both also frequently combine to form member-owned cooperatives, which are basically buyers clubs with one purchasing method and vetting process for uniformity.

 For technology companies (talking to you now, reader), the best indicator of interest for your solution is a corporation’s spend on innovation.
 The actual numbers are usually hidden and/or obfuscated, but the effects are seen in how they discuss emerging technology and changes in consumer-facing products that may impact their service delivery.
 Innovation programs, teams with varied stakeholders, or dedicated units are a positive sign.

 The second best indicator is speed.
 How quickly are they (the hospital networks or colleges) adapting to the ongoing wave of new innovation?
 And how much urgency is really there?
 You can understand this by taking note of the entity’s procurement lifecycle.
 Some describe their contract process when a vendor is selected, while others describe it when replacing a vendor (and justifying the replacement by noting the extant circumstances around the time of their selection).
 Speed shows priority, as much as it showcases efficiency or an understanding of the market.